nokia/nokia-validated-designs/validated-designs/collapsed-spine/collapsed-spine-with-eda/README.md

 ## Deploying EDA fabric constructs

-Once you have confirmed that the EDA license is installed and valid (using `kubectl describe license -A`) and the fabric nodes are reachable via the bootstrap server pod `bsvr`, you can then use the script `destroy-collapsed-spine-nvd.sh`.
+Once you have confirmed that the EDA license is installed and valid (using `kubectl describe license -A`) and the fabric nodes are reachable via the bootstrap server pod `bsvr`, you can then run the deploy script with `bash ./destroy-collapsed-spine-nvd.sh`.
 This is a prescriptive bash script built specifically for the Containerlab NVD topology found in this repository.
-It deploys all the necessary EDA components to bring the fabric to life (the script simply does a `kubectl apply` for the individual manifest files and ensures that they are successfully applied before proceeding to the next file).
+It deploys all the necessary EDA components to bring the fabric to life (the script simply does a `kubectl apply -f [manifest-file]` for the individual manifest files and ensures that they are successfully applied before proceeding to the next file).

 ### Destroying the fabric